xfkoko/DevOps-with-Kubernetes/5/5.6/README.md

 * Linkerd: Used as a service mesh in part 5

 ## Service Proxy
+* Contour: Used in part 5 as a networking layer for Knative
 * NGINX: Used at the background as a base on some images used in this course

 ## Coordination & Service Discovery